Eden Estrada

 Eden Estrada (born July 23, 1995), known professionally as Eden The Doll, is a Mexican-American model and social media influencer.
-She has over two million followers on TikTok and large followings on Instagram, YouTube, and OnlyFans.
+By 2025, she amassed a following of two million on TikTok and garnered large followings on Instagram, YouTube, and OnlyFans.
 Estrada, who is a transgender woman, documented her gender transition on YouTube.
 She has been featured in Vogue and is a Playboy model.

 Early life

 Eden was born in Mazatlán, Mexico on July 23, 1995.
 Estrada is the first son (who later became transgender woman) of Lilly Barraza and Armando Estrada.
-She was raised Jehova's Witness and described her upbringing as conservative.
+She was raised in the Jehovah's Witness faith and described her upbringing as conservative.

 Career

 Estrada began her career as a runway model.
 She was featured in Vogue when she was sixteen years old.
 Estrada modelled for Bellami hair products and walked for Marco Marco.
 She was featured in music videos for Iggy Azalea and Tokio Hotel.

 She works as a social media influencer, with millions of followers across TikTok, Instagram, YouTube, and OnlyFans.
 Estrada is known professionally as Eden The Doll on social media.

 In 2023, she became a model for Playboy.
 She has also done hair and makeup for other Playboy models during photoshoots.